Individuals in Need of Legal Assistance

 If you are in need of legal assistance, you may find the following resources helpful.
 By providing this information, neither Elon University School of Law nor the Elon Law Pro Bono Board are making a representation or warranty concerning the services provided by these organizations or their attorneys.

-NC Lawyer Referral Service: You may contact the Service, operated by the North Carolina Bar Association, to get the name of an attorney who will provide one 30-minute session for up to $50, on the legal subject you specify.
+You may contact the NC Lawyer Referral Service, operated by the North Carolina Bar Association, to get the name of an attorney who will provide one 30-minute session for up to $50, on the legal subject you specify.
 Call 1-800-662-7660 or submit a request online using the above link.

 Attorneys and Organizations